-In this paper we approached the problem of IW detection in SAR images by considering it as an edge detection task.
-The problem of edge detection has been extensively studied in the fields of Image Processing and Computer Vision [5].
-The Canny edge detection algorithm is one of the most successful, providing good accuracy, efficiency and simplicity.
-We adopted this algorithm for detection of IW features in SAR data.
-Based on the Canny algorithm we developed a methodology for automatic processing of ENVISAT ASAR sensor data and applied this methodology to investigate internal waves in the UK continental shelf in 2006-2012.
-For this time period we produced maps of internal wave distribution and climatology.

-Our literature review did not discover any previous studies of the distribution of IWs on the UKCS, but similar studies have been carried out in other parts of the world, where internal waves are frequently observed.
-There have been a number of SAR studies of the geographical distribution of IWs, all using manual/visual analysis of the IW crests.
-Dokken et al. [6] studied IW activity along the coast of Norway using more than 2,600 ERS and RADARSAT-1 images, though the IWs are not combined as a map.
+Hence, several advanced approaches have been developed for automatic detection of IWs in satellite images, but none of these have yet been applied to routine processing of large datasets and automatic generation of IW maps.
+In contrast, a number of SAR studies of the geographical distribution of IWs, were based on manual/visual analysis of satellite images.
+Dokken et al. [6] studied IW activity along the coast of Norway using more than 2,600 ERS and RADARSAT-1 images, though the IWs were not combined as a map.
 Zhao et al. [7] published maps showing the distribution of 116 IW crests for the South China Sea manually traced on ERS-1/2 and Envisat SAR data.
 Lorenzzetti and Dias [8] identified over 460 IW packets in the southeastern continental shelf of Brazil using visual analysis of 264 Envisat SAR images.
 Kozlov et al. [9] used SAR data to map spatial statistics of short-period IWs in the Kara Sea, based on 89 ENVISAT ASAR images acquired between July and October 2007.
-Lavrova and Kostianoy [10] employed a multi-sensor approach to study the temporal and spatial variability of IWs in the Caspian Sea.
-Several years of optical and radar sensor data were processed and merged to build a compose map of IW packets to investigate their behaviour with changes of sea surface temperature.
-However, none of these studies used a fully automated technique for processing SAR data to estimate the geographical distribution of IWs, such as the one proposed in this paper.